 We had a major few goals for the new site.
 It had to look, function, and perform better.
 Most importantly, it had to be scalable so that we could continue adding new resources in the future, without it looking like a Frankenstein.

 Interested to see what we did?
-Here’s some highlights:
+Here are some highlights:

 Design & Branding Updates

 It was time for a major design and branding change.
-The old design and brand was feeling really dated and dark.
+The old design and brand were feeling really dated and dark.
 It was time to brighten up the brand.